PylarBear/pybear/CONTRIBUTING.rst

 Once you have the source files in a local project folder, you can use poetry to manage the project dependencies.
 To use poetry, you need the pyproject.toml file and a local install of poetry.
 The pyproject.toml file should be included in the clone of the online repo.
-To install poetry, pip install it into any of your local Python environments (see the Python versions that are currently supported by pybear) and be sure to use that Python version when you run the following command.
+To install poetry, pip install it into any of your local Python environments and be sure to use that Python version when you run the following command.
+(See elsewhere in the pybear documentation for the Python versions that are currently supported by pybear.)
 From the root of the project folder, install all the dependencies, including dev and test:

 .. code-block:: bash

     poetry install --with dev,test

 This will install all the dependencies you need to develop pybear.